pekcus/ADA-Team3/README.md

 ## To Run

-`clone git repo

-go to chrome://extensions/ and press *load unpacked* and upload the repo folder`
+`clone git repo then go to chrome://extensions/ and press *load unpacked* and upload the repo folder`